Nthompson096/win95-qemu-scripts/README.md

 To load additonal drivers, you would have to restart the installation process or start the script by entering `./usr/share/win95/start.sh` <br/>
 Included are the following; ftp drivers, internet explorer 4.0, firefox etc etc.
+***UPDATE:*** I've included the install script inside the bin dir along with an uninstall script; may not work with previous.
+If having issues with that enter git clone from earlier copy and make executable `sudo chmod +x && sudo cp -u ./*.sh /usr/share/win95` the shell files from the git dir into the usr/share/win95 dir.

 # Sound is choppy, there is no sound.